bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 And I understand that a lot better.
 It's like a lot easier for me.
 So it's funny, you should you guys are, guys are real crypto people.
-If you guys are just sitting around thinking about Henderson commitments and
+If you guys are just sitting around thinking about Pedersen Commitments...

-Speaker 0: 01:39:21

-homo.

-Speaker 1: 01:39:24

 I promise homomorphic encryption is is it's also is in some ways much easier to understand.
-So yeah.

 Speaker 6: 01:39:32

 We are not cryptographers here.
-I mean, we are.
+I mean, we are, yes...

 Speaker 1: 01:39:36

-We are.
-Yes.
-It looks like a duck and talks like a duck.
+It looks like a duck and talks like a duck, I don't know...
-I don't know.
 You guys are as much cryptographers as anyone, I think.

 Speaker 0: 01:39:48